-Sometimes it simply makes more sense to show audiences pre-recorded content.
-Whether you're hosting a video for people to watch at their leisure, showing a video as live content, or inserting pre-recorded content into a live stream with real presenters, this article shows what your options are for each scenario.
+Whether you're hosting a video for people to watch at their leisure, showing a video as if it were live, or incorporating pre-recorded content into a live stream with real-time presenters, this article explains options and general steps for each scenario.
+Use the included links to other articles to learn more about each step if you need more context.

-Screenshot of pre-recorded video playing in an Agenda session.
+Pre-recorded video playing in an Agenda session.

 🌟 Webex Events Simulive and Video on Demand